Curriculum Vitae

 · Member, The VOCALS Scientific Working Group (SWG) of the WCRP/CLIVAR VAMOS panel, (June 2008-present).

-· Consultant, National Meteorological Center of China Meteorological Administration, Beijing, China, (June 2008-present).
+· Scientific Consultant, National Meteorological Center of China Meteorological Administration, Beijing, China, (June 2008-present).

-· Oversea Director, Pacific Typhoon Research Center, Nanjing University of Information Science and Technology, Nanjing, China, (July 2007-present).
+· Oversea Director, Pacific Typhoon Research Center, Nanjing University of Information Science and Technology, Nanjing, China, (December 2012-present).

 · Co-Chair, The Organizing Committee of the Third Workshop on Tropical Cyclones (IWTC08), Nanjing, China, 3-5 July 2008.